Your Body is Your Life Partner

 Led by Deb, each session includes guided conversation, space for reflection, and embodied practices to help integrate the week’s focus.

-Gentle, thought-provoking exercises designed to deepen your awareness, spark curiosity, and help you translate ideas into meaningful shifts.
+Gentle, thought-provoking exercises based on the practices in Unapologetic Aging, designed to deepen your awareness, spark curiosity, and help you translate ideas into meaningful shifts.

 📚 Transformative Content Designed for Midlife and Beyond